ryan-ccccc/ryan-c/ArduinoProject.md

         head.y === food.y;

-      // Temporary snake for collision checking
+      // Copy snake for collision check
-      const bodyToCheck = snake.slice();
+      const bodyToCheck =
+        snake.slice();

+      // If food was not eaten,
-      // Tail will move away if food was not eaten if (!ateFood) {
+      // the tail will move away
+      if (!ateFood) {
         bodyToCheck.pop();
       }